nemild/hack-the-media/README.md

 **Potential Antibodies**

-- Have to be able to identify when something is content marketing;
+- Have to be able to identify when something is content marketing
 - Ask what is motivation of writer and how this influences their view; also need to understand their technical background
 - Use content marketing to learn, but use it with proper skepticism
 	- Fred Wilson, Partner Union Square Ventures: